liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

   - Test Result Reports
     - For manual tests, these can be a dated google sheet outlining the actual test results an a percentage of test successes
-    - For automated tests this
+    - For automated tests this should be in some format that can easily be consumed by Jenkins.

 ## Remaining Test Tasks